Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

-Spicy Potato Curry Is Delicious and Flavorful!
+Potato Curry Is Delicious and Flavorful!

-Potato is my life-saver!
+Potatoes are my life-saver!
 I always store potatoes at home and use them in many different recipes.
 I have several different potato curries that I enjoy making, as well.

 Potatoes are not only nutritious, but they are delicious, as well.
 They have no fat, sodium, or cholesterol.
 Also, they are rich in fiber, antioxidants, potassium, and vitamin C.

-Spicy potato curry, which I am showing you here, is smooth, silky, colorful, and flavorful.
+Potato curry, which I am showing you here, is smooth, silky, colorful, and flavorful.
 It is a versatile side dish that you can serve with either rice or flatbread.
 All you need in order to make this curry are onions, potatoes, and spices.
 I served this yummy side dish with fenugreek leaf flatbread (methi thepla).
 The combination was fantastic!

 - 2 cups potatoes, peeled and cubed